prigio/docker-starter/readme.md

 ### Important configuration topics:

 - The name of the configuration definition and the `--name` parameter of the container **MUST** be the same, otherwise the tool will not find the container anymore while it is running.
+- When starting a container, the tool attaches its console's standard-out, -in and -err to the "docker run" command.
-- As of now, the tool attaches its console's standard-out, -in and -err to the container.
+- When starting a docker compose stack, the tool attaches its console's standard-out, -in and -err to the "compose up" command.
 - If you specify the `image` configuration, the tool will try a `docker pull` (or `podman pull` if you set a different runtime)
-- Run/Exec configurations can be provided on a single line using format `-x=VALUE` (the `=` sign MUST be there).
+- Container run/exec configurations can be provided on a single line using format `-x=VALUE` (the `=` sign MUST be there).

 Usage